mario237/reliance-health-assigiment-/README.md

 ### Prerequisites

-The following tools and services need to be installed on your development or production enviroment.
+The following tools and services need to be installed on your development or production environment.
-If these tools or services aren't installed yet, please follow the install guides of the tools or services itself.
+If these tools or services aren't installed yet, please follow the installation guides of the tools or services itself.

 ***Required***
 * git [download](https://git-scm.com/downloads)